alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     <td>
       Every Verifiable Credential must define its type.<br><br>
       The value of this property for a V-ID must be: 'VerifiableCredential', <s>'AccreditedVerifiableAttestation'</s>, 'VerifiableID'.
+      <br><br>
+      The types stated in the "type" field MUST go from more abstract to more concrete, being "VerifiableCredential" the first type for all credentials.
+This is not explicitly stated by EBSI but it's useful in order to know the concrete type for each credential.
     </td>
   </tr>